Last updated: ET

 RUSSIA - Exercise a high degree of caution

-Exercise a high degree of caution in Russia due to crime and the threat form terrorism.
+Exercise a high degree of caution in Russia due to crime and the threat from terrorism.

 Regional advisory - Avoid all travel